 For those aiming to retire with a robust passive income flow from investment property, calculating the investment yield on each property is crucial to understanding the current or intended income that will be received.

-When you buy shares (often called stocks or equities), you’re buying a part of a company.
+When you buy shares, you’re buying a part of a company.
 This gives you certain shareholder rights, such as the right to receive dividends and the right to vote on company matters like appointing or removing directors.
 The market price for a share depends on how well investors think the company is performing.
 This is usually based on the company’s profit, the dividends it pays to shareholders, it's potential for growth, the risks it’s facing, and the general impression of the company.
 Over the long run, most commentators, including international investment research powerhouse Morningstar, agree that international shares are expected to perform better than any other investment.
 When this is combined with the high risks associated with shares, they can be a great investment option for long-term investors who are keen on large returns, have plenty of time to spare for research and monitoring, and don't mind accepting large risks.